Paralint/vault-pki-starter/README.md

 ## Gain root privileges (in Vault, not Linux)
 To authenticate to Vault, you need a token.
 In a fully configured production environment, this token will be given after you authenticate to an external source, like an LDAP server or GitHub.
 But at this point, the only token there is is the root token provided when Vault was initialized.

-To use the root token, use vault login command (new in version 0.9.3).
+To use the root token, use vault login command (appeared in version 0.9.3).
 Use the token you got back when you ran the command `vault operator init`.

 ```
 vault login 2672f8c0-2bc4-b745-bb91-40900af9ec7e